 For the first time in your academic career, you may be falling behind and struggling with performance on quizzes or shelf exams.
-This can be attributed to various reasons.
-Perhaps
+This may be attributed to various reasons:

-- You have limited or no prior knowledge of the course material;
+- Limited or no prior knowledge of the course material;

-- You are a non-science undergraduate major with minimal preparation in the basic sciences;
+- Being a non-science undergraduate major with minimal preparation in the basic sciences;

-- You find it difficult to understand how knowledge is structured in a particular subject area or to identify relationships between major concepts;
+- Difficulty understanding how knowledge is structured in a particular subject area or identifying relationships between major concepts;

-- You tend to become lost in the details – unable “to see the forest for the trees”;
+- Becoming lost in the details – unable “to see the forest for the trees”;

-- You have problems imposing meaningful organization of the material;
+- Having problems imposing meaningful organization of the material;

-- You are unable to meet the enormous time demands, especially during clinical service;
+- Enormous time demands, especially during clinical service;

-- You find the study strategies you previously used as an undergraduate are no longer giving you the same positive results.
+- Study strategies successfully used as an undergraduate no longer lead to the same positive results.

-You can visit the Office of Academic Assistance (OAA), located in the Weill Greenberg Building, 1305 York Avenue, 10th FL (Clinical Skills Center), Room 10.03
+You can visit the Office of Academic Achievement (OAA), located in the Weill Greenberg Building, 1305 York Avenue, 10th FL (Clinical Skills Center), Room 10.03

 The OAA’s goal is to support student success by providing the resources necessary to improve academic performance.

-The OAA is directed by an educational specialist (Carol Capello, PhD), who is available to any student who would like to improve in study, test-taking, or time-management strategies.
-You might simply be interested in creating a study plan for an exam, to determine your preferred learning style and appropriate study strategies, to discuss test-taking strategies, or to determine how to prioritize tasks to reduce stress.
+The OAA is directed by an education specialist (Carol Capello, PhD), who is available to any student who would like to improve in study, test-taking, or time-management strategies.
+You might simply be interested in creating a study plan for an exam, developing appropriate study strategies that match your preferred learning style, discussing test-taking strategies, or prioritizing tasks to reduce stress.

 All self-referral visits to the OAA are strictly confidential.
 The Director of OAA has no influence on or role in the formal assessment of student performance or promotion decisions.
-Our primary goal is to provide support and help you succeed.
+The OAA’s primary goal is to provide support and help you succeed.

-How can you make a confidential appointment with the OAA Director?
+How can I make a confidential appointment with the OAA Director?

-- Except for special circumstances, appointments will be made that do not conflict with any course/unit activity (e.g., lectures, labs, small group sessions, etc.
+- Except for special circumstances, appointments cannot be made that conflict with any course/unit activity (e.g., lectures, labs, small group sessions, etc.).

-- In addition, you can also stop by during scheduled office hours:
+- Stop by the OAA Office during scheduled office hours:

-Note: Although these are “open office hours,” you might want to contact Dr. Capello before you come to make sure she is not already meeting with another student at the time you are hoping to “drop in.”
+Note: Although these are “open office hours,” you should contact Dr. Capello first to make sure she is not already meeting with another student at the time you are hoping to “drop by.”

 Might I be requested to visit the OAA?

-In addition to self-referral, unit/clerkship leadership, members of the Promotion and Graduation (P&G) Committee, the Dean of Academic Affairs, and the Dean of Student Affairs may refer students to the OAA for a variety of reasons:
+Course leadership, members of the Student Evaluation Committee (SEC), the Promotion and Graduation (P&G) Committee, the Dean of Academic Affairs, and/or the Dean of Student Affairs may refer students to the OAA for a variety of reasons:

 - Course average more than 1.5 standard deviation below the class mean in a foundational course;